capri-js/capri-tanstack-router-react/README.md

 ### Preview and Dev-Mode

 In _dev-mode_, or when you visit the `/preview` route in production, the whole site is served as SPA.
-This makes it super fast to preview changes and allows you have instant live-previews inside a headless CMS, without having to perform a new build every time.
+This makes it super fast to preview changes and allows you to have instant live-previews inside a headless CMS, without having to perform a new build every time.

 Visit https://capri.build for more details.